greenboxal/doggohub/doc/workflow/shortcuts.md

-# GitLab keyboard shortcuts
+# DoggoHub keyboard shortcuts

-You can see GitLab's keyboard shortcuts by using 'shift + ?'
+You can see DoggoHub's keyboard shortcuts by using 'shift + ?'

 ## Global Shortcuts